Azure/aml-real-time-ai/README.md

 Check out the sample notebooks [here](https://aka.ms/aml-notebook-proj-brainwave).

-**Note:** If you want to deploy more than one service, you must [request quota](https://aka.ms/aml-real-time-ai-request) by submitting the form.
+**Note:** You can deploy one FPGA service.
+If you want to deploy more than one service, you must [request quota](https://aka.ms/aml-real-time-ai-request) by submitting the form.
 You will need information from your workspace created in Step 1 ([learn how to get workspace information](docs/README.md)).
 You will receive an email if your quota request has been successful.

 ## Support
 Read the [docs](docs) or visit the [forum](https://aka.ms/aml-forum).